pdelboca/ckan-services/README.md

 * cd into the repository
 * Install requirementes `pip install -r requirements-py2.txt` and `pip install -r dev-requirements.txt`
 * Install ckan from the cloned repository executing: `python setup.py develop`
-* Create a config file using: `paster make-config ckan development.ipaster --plugin=ckan sysadmin add admin -c ckan/development.inini`
+* Create a config file using: `paster make-config ckan development.ini`
 * Edit `development.ini` file and add a name for `ckan.site_url` like `http://ckan:5000` (ckan will need to be added to your `/etc/hosts` file!)
 * Edit `development.ini` file to add the solr url: `solr_url = http://127.0.0.1:8983/solr/ckan`
 * Initialize the databases: `paster db init -c development.ini`